w3c/wai-website/pages/standards-guidelines/wcag/index.md

 Most United States laws currently use WCAG 2.0 or WCAG 2.1.

-To find which version other laws use, see [Web Accessibility Laws & Policies](https://www.w3.org/WAI/policies/).
+To find how laws around the world use WCAG, see [Web Accessibility Laws & Policies](https://www.w3.org/WAI/policies/).

 W3C encourages you to use the latest version of WCAG.
 Content that meets WCAG 2.2 also meets WCAG 2.1 and WCAG 2.0.